EU Product Safety Award

 Procedure and key dates

-Companies can apply via an online platform designed for this purpose from 25 February to 7 April 2019 (New deadline for applications: 17 April 2019).
+Companies can apply via an online platform designed for this purpose from 25 February to 7 April 2019.
 Submissions are accepted in one of the official EU languages (except for Maltese and Gaelic).
 However, submissions in languages other than English will be evaluated by the jury on the basis of machine translations.

 The application consists of an eligibility section (including a declaration on CSR criteria) and an award section.
 The application forms are set out in Annex 1.